 On November 19th Intelligence Squared hosted the ultimate clash of civilisations: Greece vs Rome.
-It was also the ultimate clash of intellectual titans.
 Boris Johnson, Mayor of London and ardent classicist, made the case for Greece; while Mary Beard, Professor of Classics at Cambridge and redoubtable media star, championed Rome.

 As Boris argued, the Greeks got there first: in literature, history, art and philosophy.
 The Iliad and the Odyssey are the earliest surviving epic poems, the foundations on which European literature was built.
 The Greek myths – the tales of Oedipus, Heracles and Persephone, to name but a few – contain the archetypal plot elements of hubris and nemesis on which even Hollywood films depend today.